MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/install-or-uninstall-language-packs-subscription.md

 4. The Setup wizard runs and installs the language pack.

-5. Rerun the SharePoint Products Configuration Wizard by using the default settings.
+5. Run the SharePoint Products Configuration Wizard by using the default settings.

     > [!NOTE]
     > If you do not run the SharePoint Products Configuration Wizard after you install a language pack, the language pack will not be installed correctly.